 Think of all the brand names that never would’ve survived had they required a conference room full of executives to say “yes.”
 Google.
 Gap.
 Back to the Future.
 As the cliché goes, if everyone has to agree on the pizza, you’ll wind up with plain cheese.
 But great brand names typically stand out, demand attention, generate buzz—even if they’re not for everyone.
 More Hawaiian than Margherita.

 Ask enough people what they think of a name idea, and you’re bound to find some haters.
 Instead of trying to find a name no one can object to, find a name that a select few can get behind.
-Use the naming brief as a less subjective basis for decision-making, and by all means, don’t call for a vote or ask uninvolved and inexpert people what they think you should do.
+To avoid this pitfall in the naming process, use the naming brief as a less subjective basis for decision-making, and by all means, don’t call for a vote or ask uninvolved and inexpert people what they think you should do.

 Thinking it’ll “jump off the page”